Dr. Phil Interviews Woman Who Was Sold Into Sex Trafficking at Birth

 For punishment, the man often electrocuted Kendall to make sure she “knew her place.”

 Dr. Phil’s interview also revealed that Kendall was sent all over the world in private jets to “entertain” clients.
-This often meant random strangers raping her at will or forcing her to perform sex acts on other people.
-During the rapes and abuse, Kendall says that clients were allowed to beat and suffocate her for their own pleasure, as long as they didn’t leave marks on her face.
+This often meant random strangers raped her at will or forced her to perform sex acts on other people.
+During the rapes and abuse, Kendall says that clients were allowed to beat and suffocate her for their own pleasure as long as they didn’t leave marks on her face.

-Before these nightmarish sex shows, Kendall and the other children had a professional make-up artist help them look as “attractive” as possible for their clients.
+Before these nightmarish sex shows, Kendall and the other children had a professional makeup artist help them look as “attractive” as possible for their clients.

-When the man who owned Kendall and the other children wasn’t around, she says that there were people called “Watchers” employed specifically to look after them and ensure that they didn’t escape.
+When the man who owned Kendall and the other children wasn’t around, she said that there were people called “Watchers” employed specifically to look after them and ensure that they didn’t escape.

 Sometimes they were moved from place to place under the cover of night.
 The children would be drugged and placed in the beds of trucks where they would often awaken in cages in an unknown location.